 Blogger/Writer

 If you have a way with words and are knowledgeable about a topic, you can make money blogging or writing.
-Consider joining a blogging network that will offer either a guaranteed per-post wage or a share of advertising revenue.
-Be sure to review the guidelines closely before you join a revenue sharing blog site, as some require contributors to be 18 years of age or older.
+Consider joining a blogging network that offers either a guaranteed per-post wage or a share of advertising revenue.
+Be sure to review the guidelines closely before you join a revenue-sharing blog site, as some require contributors to be 18 years of age or older.

 If you prefer to have more control and earn all the advertising revenue, then create your own blog on Blogger.com or WordPress.com and work for yourself.
 You can sign up for AdSense or promote products on your site.
 You may have to have your parent sign up for the advertising accounts because you are not yet 18.